Ivan Glasenberg: Background and early career

 Glasenberg was born 7 January 1957 in South Africa to a Jewish family.
 His father, Samuel Glasenberg, was a luggage manufacturer and importer born in Lithuania, and his mother, Blanche Vilensky, was South African.
 The family lived in Illovo, a suburb of Johannesburg.
 He began attending Hyde Park High School in 1974.
 Glasenberg was an athlete, and by his early 20s was national junior champion in race walking.
-In his youth, Glasenberg was also a friend of Mick Davis, who would become the CEO of mining company Xstrata.

 Glasenberg graduated with a Bachelor of Commerce and a Bachelor of Accountancy from the University of the Witwatersrand, South Africa.
 Glasenberg was with Nexia Levitt Kirson, a firm of chartered accountants, for five years and is a Chartered Accountant, South Africa [CA (SA)].
 He received his MBA from the IBEAR program at University of Southern California in 1983.